-- Notice to Proceed has been issued. - A change order has been proposed to minimize impacts on customer homes/siding. - Material ordering is underway.
+- Notice to Proceed has been issued. - A change order has been proposed to minimize impacts on customer homes/siding to be reviewed at this Town Council meeting. - Material ordering is underway.
 Some materials are dependent on change order. - Pre-con meeting to be scheduled prior to first installations.
 Schedule submission from Core and Main forthcoming.